-Speak to your Consultant immediately so that the interview is still fresh in your mind and say whether you are interested in the vacancy or not.
+Speak to your consultant immediately, whilst the interview is still fresh in your mind, and say whether you are interested in the vacancy or not.
 Your consultant will phone the interviewer and pass any response on to you.
-If a job offer is made, your Consultant will do all the negotiations for you, and as they know you and the market - you can rest assured that you will get the best possible package.
+If a job offer is made, your consultant will do all the negotiations for you, and as they know you and the market - you can rest assured that you will get the best possible package.

 If the interview does not create a job offer, do not be too disappointed.
-It is excellent experience for the future and we can help you to build on your interview technique if necessary.
+It is excellent experience and we can help you to build on your interview technique for future opportunities.